kind2-mc/kind2/doc/usr/source/2_input/3_machine_ints.rst

 the other supported SMT solvers, the Lustre input must contain only machine integers.

+Moreover, :ref:`IC3 <1_techniques/4_ic3>` requires either cvc5 or Z3
+to run on models with machine integers.
-When using machine integers, Z3 is required to run :ref:`IC3 <1_techniques/4_ic3>`.
-If Z3 is not available, Kind 2 runs with the IC3 model checking engine disabled.
+If none of them is available,
+Kind 2 runs with the IC3 model checking engine disabled.